-(5 credit, 0 lecture, 10 lab) [Corequisite: COSM200] This course provides laboratory practice in advanced hairstyling and haircutting techniques and dispensary and laboratory operation and organization and introduces skin care, facial makeup and facial treatment techniques.
+This course provides laboratory practice in advanced hairstyling and haircutting techniques and dispensary and laboratory operation and organization and introduces skin care, facial makeup and facial treatment techniques.

-COSM211 Advanced Hair Coloring & Permanent Waving
+COSM211 Advanced Hair Coloring & Permanent Waving Lab

-(5 credit, 0 lecture, 10 lab) [Corequisite: COSM201] This course provides further laboratory experiences in advanced hairstyling with emphasis on hair coloring and the use of trichology in relationship to the application of all products used in the cosmetology industry.
+This course provides further laboratory experiences in advanced hairstyling with emphasis on hair coloring and the use of trichology in relationship to the application of all products used in the cosmetology industry.

+COSM212 Advanced

-COSM212 Advanced Hairstyling II Lab
+Hairstyling II Lab

-(5 credit, 0 lecture, 10 lab) [Corequisite: COSM202] This course provides further laboratory experiences and the development of the technical skills of hairstyling; haircutting; coloring; permanent waving; and hair, skin and nail care.
+This course provides further laboratory experiences and the development of the technical skills of hairstyling; haircutting; coloring; permanent waving; and hair, skin and nail care.
 The use of techniques and theories gained through the study of trichology are stressed and personal and professional development techniques are practiced.